Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "A creative man is motivated by the desire to achieve, not by the desire to beat others."
+> "Happiness is the spiritual experience of living every minute with love, grace and gratitude."
-> — **Ayn Rand**
+> — **Denis Waitley**

 ---